day8/re-frame/docs/Performance-Problems.md

 Imagine you were rendering a 19 by 19 "Go" board.

-And imagine that you have a high level board renderer component which creates hiccup for the 361 sub components (19 x 19 grid), and that it provides 3 props  to each child:
+And imagine that you have a high level board renderer component which creates hiccup for the 361 subcomponents (19 x 19 grid), and that it provides 3 props  to each child:

-1. grid x cord
+1. grid x coord
 2. grid y coord
 3. a chunk of data representing the current game state, from which each of the 361 individual grid components is expected to extract the data